p1xel8ted/SpecialKLocalUpdater/README.md

 # Special K Replacement Script

 This PowerShell script is specifically designed to update "Special K" DLL files in game directories.
-It ensures that only the "Special K" framework DLLs are updated, supports bulk operations across multiple game directories, and prevents unintentional updates through a configurable blacklist.
+It ensures that only the "Special K" DLLs are updated, supports bulk operations across multiple game directories, and prevents unintentional updates through a configurable blacklist.

 ## Features